 To host a giveaway, announce on your social media platform of choice that you will be giving away a free product, and outline the terms for entering to win.

-You may have customers post a photo of their own product or tell you their favorite thing about the product, then caption their entry with a hashtag of your choice.
-This strategy gets your customers creating content for you, as well as increases brand visibility.
+You may have customers post a photo of their product or tell you their favorite thing about the product, then caption their entry with a hashtag of your choice.
+This strategy gets your customers to create content for you, as well as increases brand visibility.

 Make sure to celebrate the winner: congratulate them and feature them on your social media to create that valuable, memorable experience.